Zillow Acquisition History

 Technology Impact

-Bridge Interactive's technology standardized data exchange between MLSs and brokers.
+Bridge Interactive's technology played a key role in standardizing data exchange and management between MLSs and brokers, benefiting the broader industry.

 Industry Adoption